 With the change in the weather over the past week or so it got me thinking about the implications of bad weather for people attending interviews.
 Since I started working in recruitment back in 1996 I have come across all kinds of interview disasters due to bad weather.
 Here are a few tips to make sure you don’t fall foul of bad weather!

-- Long Journey – If the journey is over 1hr plus you may need to consider travelling the night before especially if it is a morning interview.
-These mornings it is not unusual to wake up find your car covered in frost and if you have to travel across the midlands frost can be quite severe until mid morning.
-If you intend travelling very early make sure to check the forecast for your destination and also the route you plan to take.
-If you are nervous of the conditions why not travel the night before.
+- Long Journey – If the journey is over 1hr plus you may need to consider traveling the night before especially if it is a morning interview.
+These mornings it is not unusual to wake up find your car covered in frost and if you have to travel across the midlands frost can be quite severe until mid-morning.
+If you intend to travel very early make sure to check the forecast for your destination and also the route you plan to take.
+If you are nervous about the conditions why not travel the night before.

 - Public Transport – why not use public transport?
 Obviously timetables and locations will dictate whether you can use public transport but if it is an option why not relax and take the train or bus.
 Most trains now have excellent WiFi and this will allow you to spend some time researching and preparing for your interview.

 In summary, my advice is to check out weather conditions in advance of your interview.
-Expect the unexpected and give yourself more time that you think you will need and most importantly be safe and don’t take any risks when travelling to interviews.
+Expect the unexpected and give yourself more time than you think you will need and most importantly be safe and don’t take any risks when traveling to interviews.